Room 2: Múinteoir Dawn

 - Play Pair Matching.
 Write every word twice on single pieces of paper.
 The aim of the game is for children to find and name the matching pairs.

-- Create and practice CVC (Consonant, Vowel, Consonant) words with familiar sounds, e.g. cat, man etc.
+- Create and practise CVC (Consonant, Vowel, Consonant) words with familiar sounds, e.g. cat, man etc.

 Reading and Writing